TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage Dataset Module/README.txt

 The following workflows stems from the GUI.
 What is used outside the GUI is specified.
 The autorun functionality involves all aspects (i.e. functions) of this GUI possible and feasible to do outside of the GUI.
 Refer to those functions to get more details.

 __________________________
-GUI workflow for loading data:
+GUI workflow for loading saved GUI data:

 -- not used outside of GUI, just to initiate all GUI main window aspects:
 [app.Mainapp] = Organize_Initialize_GUI (app.Mainapp,"Initial");